MartinSeeler/MartinSeeler.github.io/_posts/2016-06-01-developing-efficient-bianry-file-protocol-with-scodec-and-akka-streams.md

 ## Using delta encoding and Varints

-Instead of storing each tick on it's own, we can make use of the fact that we want to safe an ordered series of ticks.
+Instead of storing each tick on its own, we can make use of the fact that we want to save an ordered series of ticks.
 We only have to encode the first tick as usual.
 Every subsequent tick can be represented as the difference to the previous one.
 This method is called [Delta encoding](https://en.wikipedia.org/wiki/Delta_encoding).